Species of Thailand

 Shaw's sea snake

-(In Thai: งูอ้ายงั่ว, ngu aai ngua)
+In Thai: งูอ้ายงั่ว, ngu aai ngua

-The Shaw's Sea Snake (Lapemis curtus, but often includes Lapemis hardwickii) is a species of sea snake.
-Like all Hydrophiinae sea snakes, it is a viviparous, fully marine, and front fanged elapid that is highly venomous.
+Hydrophis curtus, also known as Shaw's Sea Snake, short sea snake, but often includes Hydrophis hardwickii is a species of sea snake.
+Like most Hydrophiinae sea snakes, it is a viviparous, fully marine, and front fanged elapid that is highly venomous.
 It is collected for a variety of purposes including human and animal food, for medicinal purposes and for their skin.

 Description